flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

 ## Migration guide

-Common failures this change may introduce are golden test failures where:
+Common failures this change may introduce are golden test failures where the following occurs:

-  - The caret is not shown when a text field's selection is invalid.
+  * A text field's selection is invalid, but the caret isn't shown.
-  - The scroll offsest of a scrollable container is different (because text fields currently rely on coordinates reported by the`RenderEditable.onCaretChanged` callback to keep themselves on screen as the user types).
+  * The scroll offset of a scrollable container is different (because text fields relied on coordinates reported by the`RenderEditable.onCaretChanged` callback to keep themselves on screen as the user typed).

 If you wish to place the caret at the start of a text field, set its `TextEditingController`'s `selection` to `(0, 0)`: